jdario9912/jdario9912/README.md

 :wrench: Technologies I'm learning:

 * Go
-* Postgresql
-* NestJs

-If you want to work with me, send me an email to joeldario9912@gmail.com or contact me by my [LinkedIn](https://www.linkedin.com/in/joel-develop) account.
+:+1: If you want to work with me, send me an email to joeldario9912@gmail.com or contact me by my [LinkedIn](https://www.linkedin.com/in/joel-develop) account.

+:+1: For more information visit my website [here](https://joel-develop.netlify.app).

 ---